 GOV.UK: financial support for businesses during coronavirus (COVID-19) lists the types of financial support you can get for your business.
-Advice is also available at HM Government: Business Support.

 The government has created a support-finder to help you find the financial support available for your business – go to GOV.UK: find coronavirus financial support for your business.

 We have provided direct links to some of this support below:

 - GOV.UK: Coronavirus Job Retention Scheme – step-by-step guide for employers

 - GOV.UK: Coronavirus Job Retention Scheme – check if you can claim for your employees' wages

 - GOV.UK: claim back Statutory Sick Pay paid due to coronavirus (COVID-19)